RonenNess/sini/README.md

 ## Reading Primitives

-SINI has convinient methods to read the following primitive types:
+SINI has convenient methods to read the following primitive types:

 - GetStr()
 - GetChar()